changetocoding/Web-Development-Course/Week 17 - Promises/README.md

+# What is async?

+Asynchronous task is a task that can be executed on a seperate thread while another process is running.
+(So you don't have to wait for something else to finish before executing the task), Think of making washing the dishes or grabbing a cup while boiling a hot water in a kettle.

 # What is a promise

 Promises are a way of handling asynchronous code, specifically for what happens after an asynchronous task is completed.